Urn models, Markov chains and random walks in cosmological topologically massive gravity at the critical point: Markov chain and random walk on a group manifold

+The probabilities computed in the above illustration clearly appear from viewing Fig. (\ref{fig3}) as a probability tree diagram that organises the different possible outcomes of a sequence of events.
+Interestingly, the above arrangement is identical to enumeration problems in the case of the symmetric group $S_n$, where the conjugacy classes are indexed by partitions of $n$ corresponding to the distinct cycle types in $S_n$, and the Hurwitz number as the probability distribution in Eq. (\ref{Hurwitz prob numbers}) is the sum of all permutations in a particular conjugacy class divided by the order (i.e the number of elements) $n!$ of $S_n$.

-In particular, the probability in Eq. (\ref{Hurwitz prob numbers}) given by the genus zero double Hurwitz numbers with branching corresponding to two identical partitions over zero and infinity can be shown by induction on $n$ using the recurrence relation (also found in \cite{sibuya1993random})
+In particular, the probability in Eq. (\ref{Hurwitz prob numbers}) given by the genus zero double Hurwitz numbers with branching corresponding to two identical partitions over zero satisfies the Markov property (also found in \cite{sibuya1993random})